stormpath/stormpath-framework-spec/social.md

 All of these details are hidden from the framework integration.
 The framework integration can implement an ajax-based workflow or a page-based workflow as it sees fit.

-There are two primary responsibilties of the framework integration:
+There are two primary responsibilities of the framework integration:

-1. Obtain a URL to interact with the Client API
+1. Include a Client API `authorizeUri` link in its login model for each configured social provider
 2. Validate and parse a Stormpath JWT assertion response

-## Obtain a URL to interact with the Client API
+## Client API `authorizeUri` link

-The Social Provider login flow starts with a call to the `/authorize` endpoint of the Client API.
-There are two ways to obtain the proper URL:

-1. Get the URL directly from the Client API's `/login` model
-    * recommended as the easiest way to get the fully qualified URL to start the social login flow
-2. Construct the URL and add it to the framework integration's `/login` model.
-    * useful if the framework integration has extended the `/login` model beyond the framework specification or uses any custom form fields

-### Obtain the `/authorize` URL via the Client API `/login` model

-In order to interact with the Client API, you need the `webConfig` from the backend `/application` endpoint:
+In order to interact with the Client API, the integration needs the `webConfig` from the backend `/application` endpoint:

 `GET /applications/:applicationId?expand=webConfig`